A further place to find out more is our user forum (setup as Facebook group).

 - Within legal texts (inline-comment): Mark a text passage with the cursor, select the speech balloon icon in square brackets from the toolbox, and select the square brackets added right to the marked text passage (if the icon is greyed-out, probably no text passage is marked so that no position is defined)

 Markings of legal texts: Mark a text passage with the cursor and select a marking type from the toolbox.
 Markings that overlap others do overwrite these in the common area.
-Markings can be removed by selecting a passage again and selecting the eraser icon from the toolbox.
+Markings can be removed by selecting a passage again and selecting the remove-icon from the toolbox.
 See also this introduction video of the EPC.App for further explanation.

 save_altHow can I save my annotations and changes?